therealsphinx/support.balsamiq.com/content/plugins/b3andatlassian.md

 ---
-date: 2015-05-09T16:46:35+02:00
-title: "Using Mockups 3 for Desktop and Mockups for Confluence or JIRA Server Versions Together"
+title: Using Mockups 3 for Desktop and Mockups for Confluence or JIRA Server Versions Together
-menu: "menuplugins"
+date: '2015-05-09T14:46:35.000+00:00'
 weight: 20
+menu:
+  menuplugins:
+    weight: 20
+draft: ''

 ---

 {{% alert info %}}**Note:** Using Mockups 3 for JIRA Cloud?
 See [this document](https://docs.balsamiq.com/jira/user-guide-cloud/) instead.{{% /alert %}}